Formulas | Formula library

 DAY(fHCM2__Current_Employment__r.fHCM2__Start_Date__c)))

 This example is for a formula field to display the amount of vacation based on the length of service measured in service months.
-The values of vacation length are defined in the formula.
+The formula defines the values of vacation length.

 Copy